PrincetonUniversity/openpiton/README.md

   may generate an unusable bitfile.
   Please use Vivado 2018.2.

-This command will take a while, (hardware dependent, a couple of hours is reasonable), to generate a bitfile at `build/vc707/system/vc707_system/vc707_system.runs/impl_1/system.bit` To get started you can, alternatively, try a released bitfile from the Princeton [archive](http://www.princeton.edu/~cloud/openpiton/bitfiles/),
+This command will take a while, (around 2 hours is reasonable), to generate a bitfile at `build/vc707/system/vc707_system/vc707_system.runs/impl_1/system.bit` To get started you can, alternatively, try a released bitfile from the Princeton [archive](http://www.princeton.edu/~cloud/openpiton/bitfiles/),